 A rich cultural history, incredible scenery and friendly locals are just some of the exciting things you’ll experience whilst backpacking Vietnam.
 Add to that delicious food, budget accommodation and wonderful weather, and you’ve got no excuses not to visit!

 Backpacking Vietnam is definitely a bucket-list worthy trip.
 There’s a lot to plan though – so this backpacker’s guide to Vietnam has all you’ll need to know about the country, from learning the currency to planning your Vietnam visa.
-You’ll find out about the best places to visit, along with accommodation recommendations and the food that Vietnam is famous for!
+You’ll find out about the best places to visit, along with budget accommodation recommendations and the food that Vietnam is famous for!